 Leveraging the BlockID Private Blockchain Ecosystem entails storing the customers and employees biometric information in a virtually incorruptible system to ensure they are who they say they are at all times throughout the process.
 Employees' and customers' data stored in our distributed ledger aren't subjected to data breaches.

 The immutability of a distributed ledger is leveraged to record service provider-customer interactions.
-The document can never be modified, leaving an auditing trail, and therefore creating trust between all parties involved.
+The document can never be modified, leaving an auditing trail and creating trust between all parties involved.

 “Cybercrime is a daily threat to every organization and government across the globe...These Verizon solutions (powered by 1Kosmos BlockID) offer a significant step forward in cybersecurity protection.”